ArtuRMurmilyuK/Cyberbionic/Essential/L1Class/CalculateClass/README.txt

--Task
++Task
--Create calculator using class.
-We can input N elements -Using TDD.
++Create calculator using class.
+We can input somes elements +Using TDD.

-plan
++plan
-create target
++create target
-Enter variable
++Create TestMeods